Prof. Graham Ward (Oxon), Dr. Donovan O. Schaefer (University of Pennsylvania)

 Areas of Teaching Competence and Experience:

-Theory & Method in the Study of Religion; Religion and Science; Trauma, Memory, and Embodiment; Ritual Theory; Religion and Ecology; Race, Space and Place in the Study of Religion; Ecotheologies; Theories of Atonement; Modern and Systematic Theologies; History of Christian Thought
+Theory & Method in the Study of Religion; Decolonial and Anti-Colonial Theory; Race, Religion, and Science; Trauma and Embodied Memory; Ritual and Ceremony; Religion and the Environment; Race, Space and Place in the Study of Religion; History of Christian Thought.

 - “God, Christ, and Salvation” (University of Oxford, undergraduate capstone seminar)